eSolia/eSolia_2018/content/post/telework-and-telephone-system-problems.en.md

 layout: post
 alternatelocales:
   - en-US
-title: Problems with Teleworking and calls
+title: Challenges with Teleworking and Regular Phone Calls
-subtitle: Should BYOD policy be implemented?
+subtitle: Should a BYOD policy be implemented?
 description: Where to begin when solving phone related problems post summary: First categorize the problems with phones, then move to solving the problems.
 tags: